Frequently Asked Questions

 You may bring your own bedding if you feel your dog would prefer it, you are welcome to provide a few toys to help them feel at home.

-Your dog will be let out into one of our paddocks to stretch their legs and wake up, get their breakfast ( if they eat breakfast ) and join any daycare dogs we have in for socialization, games, relaxing sofa time and long walks.
-They will be out with us, supervised during the day apart from their 1 hour rest at lunchtime.
+Your dog will get their breakfast ( if they eat breakfast ) and once they have eaten and there food as settled they will be let out into one of our paddocks or play yards to stretch their legs and join any daycare dogs we have in for socialization, games, relaxing sofa time and lots of fun.
+They will be out with us, supervised during the day apart from their minimum 1 hour rest at lunchtime.

 They will get their dinner at the time usually given at home, and be shut into their separate bedrooms at closing for a good nights sleep.